tedneward/Azgaarnoth/Classes/Feats.md

 * While performing, you can try to distract one humanoid you can see who can see and hear you.
 Make a Charisma (Performance) check contested by the humanoid’s Wisdom (Insight) check.
 If your check succeeds, you grab the humanoid’s attention enough that it makes Wisdom (Perception) and Intelligence (Investigation) checks with disadvantage until you stop performing.

 ## Polearm Master
+You gain the following benefits:

+* When you take the Attack action and attack with only a glaive, halberd, quarterstaff, or spear, you can use a bonus action to make a melee attack with the opposite end of the weapon.
+This attack uses the same ability modifier as the primary attack.
+The weapon's damage die for this attack is a d4, and it deals bludgeoning damage.
+* While you are wielding a glaive, halberd, pike, quarterstaff, or spear, other creatures provoke an opportunity attack from you when they enter the reach you have with that weapon.

 ## Quick-Fingered
 Your nimble fingers and agility let you perform sleight of hand.
 You gain the following benefits: